MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/java-adapters/java-sql-adapter.md

 </mfp:adapter>
 ```

-Notice that the configuration properties elements must always be located below the `JAXRSApplicationClass` element.
+> <span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span> **Note:**  The configuration properties elements must always be located *below* the `JAXRSApplicationClass` element.
 Here we define the connection settings and give them a default value, so they could be used later in the AdapterResource class.

-## JavaSQLResource
+You can then view and configure these properties in the MobileFirst Operations Console:

+<span style="color:red">add image of properties in the console</span>

+## Implemeting SQL in the adapter Resource class
-`JavaSQLResource` is where requests to the adapter are handled.
+The adapter Resource class is where requests to the server are handled.

+In the supplied sample adapter, the class name is `JavaSQLResource`.

 ```java
 @Path("/")
   public class JavaSQLResource {
 }
 ```

 `@Path("/")` means that the resources will be available at the URL `http(s)://host:port/ProjectName/adapters/AdapterName/`.

 ### Using DataSource
-First we define static variables to hold the database connection properties so they can be shared across all requests to the adapter:
+Define static variables to hold the database connection properties so they can be shared across all requests to the server:

 ```java
 private static BasicDataSource ds = null;